san-bed/the-legend-of-zoe/README.md

 java -jar out/artifacts/The_Legend_of_Zoe_jar/The-Legend-of-Zoe.jar
 ```

 Here are listed the important symbols and commands.
-Each time you press a key, you have to press `Enter`.
+Each time you press a key, you have to press `Enter` to update the game.

 * `&`: Zoe
 * `@`: Monsters